ArenRedd/arenredd.github.io/_posts/2025-06-01-installing-kali-nethunter-without-root.md

 ### **Final Warning**

-Android may occasionally side-eye you for running a full Linux distro in the background.
+Android may occasionally side-eye you for running a full linux distro in the background.
 If NetHunter gets killed, just restart it and shake your fist at the sky.

 Happy (ethical) hacking! 🚀🔒